Marius-450/anisha/README.md

     :param jump:
     :param angle_offset : Angle in degrees to rotate the star counter-clockwise. default = 0 = first point points toward North
-    :param outline: The outline of the heart.
+    :param outline: The outline of the star.
 Must be a hex value for a color or a 3 values tuple.
     :param colors: Number of colors used in the bitmap and palette. default 128.
     :param stroke: Thickness of the lines drawn, in pixels
 ```